Board Governance for Startups

 Stacking the board with friends instead of people who’ll challenge you.
 Avoiding difficult conversations in board meetings because they’re uncomfortable.
 Not keeping proper minutes (you’ll regret this later).
 Treating board meetings as status updates rather than strategic conversations.
 And the biggest one: not preparing properly.
 An unprepared CEO wastes everyone’s time and erodes board confidence.

 What good looks like: A founder who sends a clear board pack five days before each quarterly meeting, runs a tight two-hour agenda focused on the three decisions that matter most, has at least one independent director who asks uncomfortable questions, keeps minutes that document decisions and action items, and sends monthly management accounts within two weeks of month-end.
-An investor should step into a professionally run organisation — not a company scrambling to look like one.
+An investor should step into a professionally run organisation, not a company scrambling to look like one.

-Try the funding finder →This is general information, not financial or legal advice.
+This is general information, not financial or legal advice.
 Always do your own research and seek independent professional advice.